mantczakaus/ont_amplicon/README.md

 ## Introduction

-ont_amplicon is a Nextflow-based bioinformatics pipeline designed to derive consensus sequences from: amplicon sequencing data that was generated using rapid library preparation kit from Oxford nanopore Technologies.
+ont_amplicon is a Nextflow-based bioinformatics pipeline designed to derive consensus sequences from **amplicon sequencing data** that was generated using **rapid library preparation kit** from **Oxford nanopore Technologies**.
+The pipeline expects the fastq files to have been generated using a **high accuracy (HAC)** basecalling model.

 It takes compressed fastq files as input.